Solar MC4 Connectors

 Press it in Until it Clicks

 Keep pressing the crimped terminal into the plug body until you feel it “click” into place.
-With some cheap knock off MC4 terminals this is less obvious than with others.
+With some cheap knock off MC4 terminals (NOT MHT RECOMMENDED) this is less obvious than with others.

 Don’t worry about mixing up the terminals and plug bodies because male & female pins will not fit into the wrong plug bodies.

 Bear in mind that solar panels ship with the female plug shown here, marked +, on the positive output lead from the solar panel.
 This means the positive wire on your boat will get the corresponding male plug not another female plug.

 The problem with imitation connectors is that it’s a full blown crap-shoot as to what you are getting in terms of quality.
 It’s not just about the internal connector pins however.
 I’ve seen numerous knock-off MC4 terminals FAIL by becoming brittle due to UV exposure, many in as little as three-months use in teh marine environment..
 They literally get to the point where the plastic is crumbling.
 I have never once seen this happen with a genuine Stäubli Multi-Contact branded MC4.
 Yes the Stäubli Multi-Contact brand of terminals cost more, but they are the real deal.
 As far as our testing shows there are really only three legit players in the solar connector market, Stäubli Multi-Contact (they invented it), Amphenol and AMP/TE Connectivity.
 Connectors from anyone other than these three players should be considered suspect.

 Slide Sealing Gland Into The Plug Body

 Once the terminal has been clicked into place, slide the sealing gland, and compression gland, up the wire and into the plug.
 The gray colored sealing gland (not all brands use gray) should be in the terminal as shown here.

 Thread the nut on finger tight then just snug it up, as shown, using the MC4 tool.